igingu/future-build-token/README.md

     - 25% second year
     - 25% third year
     - 40% fourth year
-- Users should be able to buy tokens using ETH.
+- Users should be able to buy tokens using ETH or stablecoins like USDC.
 There should be a fixed price for this sale.
 Need to get ETH/USD conversion

 # Features to think about:
 ---